DCM-UPB/NoisyFunMin/examples/README.md

 ## Example 3

-`ex3/`: use conjgrad for training a NN.

-## Example 4

-`ex4/`: use conjgrad for fitting a NN to target function.
+`ex3/`: use conjgrad for fitting a NN to target function.